How to get the Size of your Azure Blob Containers

-On the left side you’ll see a list of all your Subscriptions (with total size), Storage Accounts (with total size) and Containers (with total size).
+On the left side you’ll see a list of all your Subscriptions (with total size), Storage Accounts (with total size) and Azure Storage Containers (with total size).

-And if you want even more information, the right hand panel shows you how many Blobs in each Container, the Container size and what the percentage of total size it’s consuming relative to the Storage Account.
+And if you want even more information, the right hand panel shows you how many Blobs in each Container in Azure, the Container size and what the percentage of total size it’s consuming relative to the Storage Account.

 Furthermore you can get historical growth reports on your Azure Blob consumption providing you with great insights in to your Azure Storage growth.